 Addressing the healthcare staffing shortage

-• The current state of the staffing shortage and which hospitals and types of professionals are most impacted
+• Which hospitals and types of healthcare workers are most impacted

-• The challenges healthcare organizations are navigating now and will face in the future
+• The challenges organizations are facing now and will face in the future

 Take the next step